sigma-s/100-Days-of-Code/log.md

 - continued working on new portfolio page

 **Thoughts:**
-- Not much done today as I was entertaining my nieces throughout the day, but I made some good progress on my portfolio.
+- Not much done today as I was entertaining my nieces throughout the day :running:, but I made some good progress on my portfolio.
 It's coming along nicely.

 **Link to tweet:** [MightyJoeW Day 18](https://twitter.com/MightyJoeW/status/833181935635726338)